potatoboiler/uclid/proposed_cbmc.md

 ~~~

 ## What do we need in UCLID?
 - a file-based interface (instead of interactive process.
-CBMC doesn't have an interactive mode)
+CBMC/sv comp tools may  not have an interactive mode)
 - translation of UCLID to C (at least for the pre/post conditions, unless we trust the user to do that)
-- some way of parsing back the response (is this specific for CBMC or more general?)
+- some way of parsing back the response